Gstechhubx/PropertyManagement/README.md

 ## Getting Started

-To get started with the Property Management Web App, you will need to install Node.js and Git on your computer.
+To get started with the Property Management Web App, you will need to install `Node.js`, `Vite`, `TailwindCSS` and `Git` on your computer.
 Once you have installed these tools, follow these steps:
 1. Clone the repository to your local machine:
 ```shell
 git clone https://github.com/yuvarajsingh-0/PropertyManagement.git